No, the customer lifecycle is not about calculating life expectancy. So, do you know what it is exactly?

 Indeed, if a customer has already crossed the barrier of the first purchase, it means that they have trust in your company and that they are interested in what you have to offer.

-It is a good dynamic: it is a time when you can multiply customer value by triggering further purchases.
+This is a great moment for your business to multiply customer value by triggering further purchases.
 You can also calculate the customer lifetime value which is an indicator that will allow you to know the profits a customer can generate over a certain period of time.

 The sooner your customers make purchases, the sooner they will reach the loyalty stage.